tezz99/TheVideoShop/README.md

-# The Video Shop (NWEN438 Project 1)
+# The Video Shop
-**[The Video Shop](https://thevideoshop.herokuapp.com/)** is a web application developed for a NWEN438 assignment.
-It is a fully featured web application which utilises ExpressJS as its back-end framework, and is hosted on Heroku (PAAS).
+**[The Video Shop](https://thevideoshop.herokuapp.com/)** is a web application which was initially developed for an NWEN438 assignment.
+However, in an effort to further develop my skills, I have extended it well beyond the inital assignment requirements.
+It is now a fully featured web application which utilises ExpressJS as its back-end framework, and is hosted on Heroku (PAAS).
 The website utilises a persistent database and features a range of requires set by the assignment outline''.

 **General Notes**
  - Movie data is compiled from TheMovieDB